Imeem: 2009

-The company's troubles continued into 2009, as Warner Music wrote off its entire $15 million investment in imeem in anticipation that no return would come of it and at the same time Warner didn't extend their licensensing with Imeem.
+The company's troubles continued into 2009, as Warner Music wrote off its entire $15 million investment in imeem in anticipation that no return would come of it and at the same time Warner didn't extend their licensing with Imeem.

 It seemed possible the company could close in April 2009, but it was able to renegotiate deals with its major label partners, and subsequently found enough new investors to continue service.
 Sources told TechCrunch that imeem raised $6 million in this most recent funding round, with Morgenthaler Ventures and Warner Music Group among those investing.

 The company launched imeem Mobile for the iPhone and iPod Touch in May 2009.
 In June 2009, imeem Mobile crossed a milestone of over 1 million installs on the Android and iPhone platforms.

 On June 25, 2009, imeem announced that it was removing all user-uploaded video and photos from the site.
 This move, and the lack of advance notice, was unpopular with many users.

 In October 2009, imeem and Google announced the integration of links to music on imeem within Google search results; imeem was one of several online music companies involved in such efforts.